The First Chakra - the Root Chakra

 The following ideas were introduced in Carolyn Myss' book, Anatomy of the Spirit.
-We've combined her work with our own Open Palm Solutions theory to present the following explanations.
+We've combined her work with our own theories, to present the following explanations.

 The root Chakra is the seat of passion and sexuality and is the home of "basic needs" - food, shelter, nourishment, and the right to exist—like the base level of Maslow's hierarchy of needs.